|Nutrition Facts (per serving)|

 Place it back into its container, cover and let rise to 1 1/2 times its size (not quite doubled), 45 minutes or more.

 Third Rise and Shaping

-Lightly dust the counter again and turn the dough out onto it.
-Do not pat it down as before, but cut it with a knife or bench scraper into three equal pieces.
+Lightly dust the counter again with flour and turn the dough out onto it.
+Do not pat it down as before but cut it with a knife or bench scraper into 3 equal pieces.
 The pieces should weigh about 10 ounces/285 grams each.

-Place both hands on the center of the dough and rock the baguette back and forth while applying slight pressure out towards the ends.
+Place both hands on the center of the dough and rock the baguette back and forth while applying slight pressure out toward the ends.
 Do this a couple of times until the baguette is about 15 inches long.

 Make sure the seam is well sealed, then place the baguette on a lightly floured (or cornmeal, if you prefer) piece of parchment paper laid on the back of a cookie sheet.

-Prepare the other two loaves the same way.
+Prepare the other 2 loaves the same way.
 Place the loaves as far apart on the parchment paper as practical.

 When the loaves are done, pinch and lift the parchment paper accordion-style, bringing the loaves close together.
 Dust the tops with flour and cover lightly with plastic wrap.
 Let the loaves rise for 30 to 40 minutes or until they have increased in size by about 50 percent.

 Scoring and Baking